-2002 BSc Painting, The Faculty of Fine Art, Tehran University
+2002 BA Painting, The Faculty of Fine Art, Tehran University

-Solmaz was born in Iran and studied painting at Tehran’s Fine Art University. she has been living in silence for a long time and now she wants to show everyone the images which comes out of her soul, images of the Woman’s spirit, without aesthetic trickeries.
-These images representing “Her” in the way she feels, her spirit with its simple greatness, Images of silence, loneliness and distance, and also searching for the color of red roses.Solmaz decorates her paintings with quotations, which are mostly taken from ghazals (Persian odes) written by the renowned Jalāl ad-Dīn Muhammad Balkhi Rūmī, commonly known as Rumi.
-This Iranian poet from the thirteenth century is very well-known not only in Iran, but also in Greece, Turkey and the United States.
+Born in Iran, Tohidloo studied painting at Tehran’s Fine Art University.
+After living in silence for a long time, she is determined to show the images that exist in her soul, images of the female spirit, without aesthetic trickeries.
+These images represent her: the way she feels, her spirit with its simple greatness, and images of silence, loneliness and distance.
+Tohidloo often decorates her paintings with quotations, which are mostly taken from ghazals (Persian odes) written by the renowned Jalāl ad-Dīn Muhammad Balkhi Rūmī, commonly known as Rumi.

 Sardari, Tehran, 2020

 The new artworks that Solmaz has presented in these recent years attempt to talk openly to the viewer.
 In this series of works, the form has altered; without it being forced to keep a distance from the meaning.
 The blackness of the words and letters do not contain any evident or literal sense; the word is all about the meaning, a concept for speaking.
 The women of these works are similar to those contemporary ones we meet every day and are lost in the hues and cries of the surroundings.
 The excitement of the colour tries to replace this tumult.
 In these works, contrary to the previous ones, the connection with the work is considered to be way beyond identification; it is the viewer that is illustrated in the middle of the frame on the canvas.
 In some of these works, the bird has been placed in the hands of the narrator of the image with such serenity as if it is not worried about staying at all.
 The word is this: they will fly together.